 Over the years, people have continued to make Kure Beach their home.
 Years ago, they built charming beach cottages, many of which are still here today.
 More recently, larger homes are being built and painted in beautiful tropical colors.

-Along with our clean, expansive beach we are surrounded by nature with vistas of the ocean and the river.
-Our wooden boardwalk spans over a third mile along the ocean front where you'll find lots of people relaxing and enjoying the beach.
-There is also a 711-foot privately owned fishing pier, the oldest fishing pier on the East Coast, originally built in 1923.
+Along with our clean, expansive beach, we are surrounded by nature with vistas of the ocean and the river.
+Our wooden boardwalk, peppered with benches and oceanfront swings, spans over a third mile along the ocean front where you'll find lots of people relaxing and enjoying the beach.
+There is also a 711-foot, privately owned fishing pier; the oldest fishing pier on the East Coast, originally built in 1923.
 The pier draws fishermen from all over and gives our business area the feel of a quaint fishing village.

 The area is perfect for biking, kayaking, swimming, surfing, hiking, going for a walk or just lounging on the beach.
 Plus, our Town is compact enough that you are never further than a mile from the ocean.